agaveplatform/SC17-container-tutorial/06-Containerizing-Existing-Applications.md

 ```

 To build the image, we invoke the `docker build` command, providing a name and tag for the image.
-In the next section, we will discuss the choice of tags an their role in the provenance chain, but for now, we will leave the tag blank and inherit the default, *"latest"* tag.
+We will discuss the choice of tags and their role in the provenance chain in the [Automation and Execution](07-Automation-and-Execution) section, but for now, we will leave the tag blank and inherit the default, *"latest"* tag.

 ```
 docker build -rm -t funwave-tvd $(pwd)
 ```

 ## Singularity build